YouqinS/BCW3/README.md

             // credentials: 'same-origin', // this might be needed for some servers
             body: data
         };
     // initiate fetch.
-In this example the server responds with text.
+In this example the server responds with json.
-    // Response could also be json.
-Then you would use response.json() fetch('upload.php', settings).then((response) => {
+    // Response could also be text.
+Then you would use response.text() fetch('someUrl', settings).then((response) => {
         return response.json();
     }).then((json) => {
         console.log(json);